 What is Tax Avoidance?

-Tax avoidance is a legal method by which an individual, enterprise or business organization reduce their taxable income under existing law.
-Every year millions of people file their tax returns and they modify their earnings and deductions as per guidelines are given by IRS/Income Tax authorities to lower their tax burdens, this is called Tax avoidance.
+Tax avoidance is a legal method by which an individual, enterprise or business organization reduce their taxable income under existing law and therefore, while filing their returns, the tax payers may modify their earnings and deductions as per guidelines are given by IRS/Income Tax authorities to lower their tax burdens.

 Components of Tax Avoidance